SaiFishy/Polly-the-Plane/README.md

 1) It introduces me into aerodynamics, lift and forces acting on flying bodies.
 2) It introduces me into practical electronics.

-I also really like planes, (aeronautical engineering is something I would like to pursue in the future) so I thought it would be cool to make my own.
+Aeronautical engineering is something I would like to pursue in the future) so I thought it would be cool to make my own plane.

 Photo Booth: